stefcoq/stefcoq/README.md

 ### Hi there 👋,
 I'm just started a web dev career.
-My github is notb enough provided at the moment...
+My github is not enough provided at the moment...
 It's for soon